IshakAtes/baby-tools-shop/README.md

 ### Step 10: Create access to the server
-Connect to your server using SSH:
+Connect to your server using `SSH`:
 ``` bash
 ssh -i ~/.ssh/demo-server iates@49.13.207.228
 ```